Skip to main content

 Daily commuting: 1-2 apps.
 Your main network app plus PlugShare as a backup charger finder.
 If you charge at home or at work most of the time, you might only need one app for the occasional public charge.

 Stuck at the charger?
 App not working?
-The free EVcourse app has step-by-step help for real charging problems, including payment failures, chargers that will not start, and confusing charger screens.
+The EVcourse app has step-by-step help for real charging problems, including payment failures, chargers that won't start, and confusing charger screens.
 Point your phone at the screen and get instant help.
-Free to try on iOS.
-Android coming soon.
+Download on iOS.

 Frequently Asked Questions